cambridge-cares/TheWorldAvatar/web/digital-twin-vis-framework/library/README.md

 ## Deployment of Base Image

 The intended workflow of creating DTVF visualisations is to use a standard base image that contains the compiled DTVF library and an Apache web server to host content.

 The base image can be built from this directory by running the `build.sh` script.
-Note that it will be tagged with the version currently listed within the `VERSION` file.
+Note that this will result in an image tagged with `:latest`, when pushing to the GitHub image registry this tag **and** a copy of the same image tagged with the version number (i.e. `:1.2.3`) should be pushed.
+To that end, we recommend leaving the pushing of new images to the automated GitHub actions, as they'll handle this.

 <br/>